bp-momentum/backend/README.md

 ### Starting the Server
 Before starting the server the database must create the tables.
-For this type the command "python manage.py makemigrations" and "python manage.py migrate".
-Now the database will be adjusted, and the tables will be created.
+To achieve that, type the command `python3 manage.py makemigrations` and `python3 manage.py migrate`.
+This will automatically adjust the database and create all missing tables.
+Now, the database is ready to be used.

 After configuration, please start the server by running `python3 manage.py runserver <host-address>:<port>` again.
 If there are any issues with your settings, you will see errors in the output.
 After successfully starting the server, it will be reachable at your `<host-address>:<port>`.
 The admin panel will be reachable at `<host-address>:<port>/admin`.
-As an example you can type the command "python manage.py runserver 0.0.0.0:8000"
+As an example you can type the command `python3 manage.py runserver 0.0.0.0:8000`

 Now the server can be reached by the frontend if the ports are allowed in the firewall.

 ## Api Documentation
 ### Create User and Trainer